 The following translation cases cover the basic possibilities.
 You can combine some of them into more complex, compound cases.
 For example, you can change a CAD assembly by both revising existing component properties and adding new components.

-If you modify a CAD assembly and export a new Physical Modeling XML file from it, updating the model with the modifications allows you to reuse an existing Simscape Multibody model that was previously translated from the same assembly.
+If you modify a CAD assembly and export a new XML multibody description file from it, updating the model with the modifications allows you to reuse an existing Simscape Multibody model that was previously translated from the same assembly.

-You update a generated Simscape Multibody model when you import the Physical Modeling XML file for the modified CAD assembly.
+You update a generated Simscape Multibody model when you import the XML multibody description file for the modified CAD assembly.
 The updated model reflects the new component properties in the modified assembly.

 Associativity identifies the components in the existing generated Simscape Multibody model so that the importer can update their properties.

-If you add more components to a CAD assembly and export a new Physical Modeling XML file from it, updating the model with the extensions allows you to reuse an existing Simscape Multibody model previously translated from the same CAD assembly.
+If you add more components to a CAD assembly and export a new XML multibody description file from it, updating the model with the extensions allows you to reuse an existing Simscape Multibody model previously translated from the same CAD assembly.

 Associativity identifies the original components in the existing generated Simscape Multibody model so that the importer does not change them while adding the new associated components.